 In order to be eligible for SSDI as a disabled adult child, you must have a disability that began before you were 22.
-The SSA will determine if you qualify as disabled by using the same eligibility standards that they use with any adult that is applying for disability.
+The SSA will determine whether you're disabled using the same process that they use with any adult who is applying for benefits.
 You must show the following in order to be considered disabled for purposes of collecting SSDI:

 There are a few different ways you can show that you can't perform substantial work.

 If you were receiving SSDI as a disabled adult child and you get married, in most situations you will not be able to receive SSDI benefits anymore.
-However, if you get married to another disabled adult child, you may still be able to receive SSDI benefits.
+However, if you get married to another person who's receiving disabled adult child benefits, you may still be able to receive SSDI benefits.
 For more information on your specific situation, contact your local Social Security office.